 1. The user authentication is performed as per the general user authentication procedure specified in subclause 10.6 of 3GPP TS 23.280 [5].

-2. MCData client performs the MCData service authorization for the user.
-Step 2 utilizes the results of step 1.
+2. MCData client performs the MCData service authorization for the user by sending an MCData authorisation request.
+Step 2 utilizes the results of step 1 and includes the access token, the IMPU, the MC client ID, Expiry time, and optionally any other MCData configuration requested by the MCData client.

+3. The MCData server performs the service authorization and stores the result together with binding of the MCData ID, IMPU and the MC client ID.

+4. The MCData server sends the MCData client an MCData authorization response.